CodyBontecou/blog-nuxt-content/content/tell-me-a-time-when.md

 R: We leveled up many of our Chinese coworkers so that they were able to pass the swimming at our company had in place.
 It was a very fun and rewarding experience that has made me some lifelong friends.

+### How you help your team members develop their careers

+S:

+T:

+A:

+R:

+### A time when you provided feedback to develop & leverage the strengths of someone on your team.

+S:

+T:

+A:

+R:

 ## Insist on the highest standards

+> Leaders have relentlessly high standards — many people may think these standards are unreasonably high.
+Leaders are continually raising the bar and drive their teams to deliver high quality products, services, and processes.
+Leaders ensure that defects do not get sent down the line and that problems are fixed so they stay fixed.
 ### Tell me about a time when a team member didn’t meet your expectations on a project.

 *"They are asking about my behavior, not my accomplishment."*